- Rigid finishing design

 Moto also did not forget to equip its midrange devices with exclusive features such as the on-off display.

-The IPS LCD panel used in the Moto G5S Plus offers good color accuracy and wide viewing angles, ensuring that the display remains legible even when viewed from off-center angles.
-The colors are vibrant without being overly saturated, and the whites are clean and crisp.
+With an IPS LCD panel, you also get solid color accuracy plus wide viewing angles, so the display doesn’t turn washed out when you look at it from the side.
+The tones feel lively though not too over saturated, and the whites look clean and crisp… still it’s a good idea to use a protective case to help avoid damage from accidental drops.
 The display’s brightness levels are also commendable, with sufficient luminance to ensure visibility in outdoor conditions, although direct sunlight can still pose a challenge.

-Motorola has also included a Night Mode feature, which reduces blue light emission from the screen during evening hours.
-This feature is designed to reduce eye strain and make it easier to fall asleep after using the phone at night.
-Night Mode can be scheduled to turn on and off automatically based on the user’s preferences.
+Motorola also added a Night Mode feature , it cuts down the blue light coming from the screen during evening hours.
+The idea here is to ease eye strain and help you wind down, or even fall asleep easier after using the phone at night.
+You can schedule it too, so it switches on and off automatically, depending on what you prefer.

 - Good performance, smooth experience